19th Virginia Infantry Regiment: First Manassas

 The 19th Virginia's trial by fire was at the First Battle of Manassas (First Battle of Bull Run) on July 21, 1861.
-As part of the Fifth Brigade under the command of Colonel Philip St. George Cocke, they fought in the Confederate Army of the Potomac under the overall command of Brigadier General P.G.T.
-Beauregard.
+As part of the Fifth Brigade under the command of Colonel Philip St. George Cocke, they fought in the Confederate Army of the Potomac under the overall command of Brigadier General P. G. T. Beauregard.
 The Fifth Brigade, stationed along the banks of the Bull Run, was tasked with "...guarding Island, Ball's, and Lewis' Fords, to the right of Evans' demi-brigade, near the stone bridge, also under General Cooke's command.
 The latter held the stone bridge, and its left covered a farm ford about one mile above the bridge," according to Beauregard's official after-battle report.
 Although Cocke was a West Point graduate and wealthy planter, the regiment had long been under the practical command of Lieutenant Colonel John Bowie Strange, a VMI graduate who had founded the Albemarle Military Academy and who would die on campaign in 1862.
 Col. Strange had his men dig trenches to fortify their position the previous night.

 According to William Wood's reminiscences, the 19th came under artillery fire on the morning of the 21st while waiting in the trenches for orders.
-Colonel Strange called out to his sergeant major during the shooting: "Lipop!
-I am without orders, What shall I do?" to which Sergeant Major Lipop replied, "Retreat to Manassas as quickly as possible."
+Colonel Strange called out to his sergeant major during the fire "Lipop!
+I am without orders, What shall I do?" to which Sergeant Major Lipop replied "Retreat to Manassas as quickly as possible."
 Colonel Strange ignored the recommendation, and soon enough orders arrived saying that the 19th was to move out.
-As the regiment moved into position, a stray bullet from the fighting killed a man in one of the Amherst companies, Private George Thompson, the 19th's first battle death.
+As the regiment moved into position, a stray bullet killed a man in one of the Amherst companies, Private George Thompson, the 19th's first battle death.
 Thompson had been a farmer before the war, and the bullet entered his head.
 He was 21 years old.
 Five more men were wounded as the 19th deployed in time to see the Federal Army routed from the field.
 Although few, if any, men of the 19th actually fired their weapons during the battle, the regiment would forever say that First Manassas was their official trial by fire.

 As the Federals retreated, the 19th chased them, advancing up a road to Sudley Ford, and there crossed the Bull Run.
 Afterwards, the chase ended, and the 19th returned to Lewis Ford by the way of the Federal retreat, covered by blankets, oilclothes, overcoats, haversacks, and muskets abandoned by Federal troops.